nadasalem155/object-detection/README.md

 - Python 3.8+
 - OpenCV
 - Ultralytics YOLO
-- Matplotlib (for notebook display)
+- Matplotlib (for static image visualization)

-## Install dependencies:
+### Install dependencies:

 pip install opencv-python ultralytics matplotlib

----

 ## 👩‍💻 How to Use

-1️⃣ Live Webcam Detection
+1️⃣ Live Webcam Detection (YOLOv8n)

-1. Open the script or notebook cell for webcam detection.

-2. Run the code – the webcam will open with live object detection.
+Run the webcam script.

+Your webcam will open and start showing detections in real time.

-3. Press q to quit the window.
+Press q to quit.

-4. Enjoy watching YOLOv8s detect objects in real-time! 🎯
+YOLOv8n is used for fast performance on video streams.

-2️⃣ Static Image Detection
+2️⃣ Static Image Detection (YOLOv8s)

-1. Place your image in the project folder (e.g., caption.jpg).
+Place your image in the project folder (e.g., input.jpg).

-2. Run the image detection script/notebook cell.
+Run the image detection script.

-3. The processed image will display in the notebook with:
+The processed image will display with:

-Bounding boxes
+✅ Bounding boxes

-Class labels
+✅ Class labels

-Confidence scores
+✅ Confidence scores

-Unique colors per class 🌈
+✅ Unique class colors 🌈

-4. Image is automatically saved as example_detection.jpg (or in images/ folder).
+The result is automatically saved as output.jpg.

----
+YOLOv8s is used for better accuracy on static images.

 📝 Notes

-Make sure YOLOv8s (yolov8s.pt) is downloaded in your working directory.
+Ensure the required YOLO models (yolov8n.pt and yolov8s.pt) are downloaded in your working directory.

-For best readability, keep output images in an images/ folder.
+For better organization, save processed images inside an images/ folder.

-Adjust confidence threshold (conf) if you want stricter or looser detection.
+Adjust confidence threshold (conf) for stricter or looser detections.

+Webcam detection uses threading for smoother frame capture.

+markdown
+Copy code